 During the Covid-19 pandemic Faith initiated her own Chamber Concert Series – "Flute with Faith & Friends."
-Now in its second season, the series takes place in-person and online over Zoom and has involved a select number of guest performing artists.
+Now in its third season, the series takes place in-person and online and has involved a select number of guest performing artists.
 (See events page)

 Faith has been the recipient of numerous awards and honors including as winner of the National Symphony Orchestra of Ireland Concerto Competition.
 Her performance of Ibert's Flute Concerto with the orchestra was sadly cancelled due to covid-19.
 In addition, she won the opportunity to perform principal flute with the National Symphony Orchestra of Ireland mentoring scheme during the 2018-2019 and 2019-2020 seasons.
 She was granted both the Boyer College Gladfelter Scholarship for outstanding performance, and the Temple University Creative Arts and Research Scholarship Award.